chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     U = { (1, "b'), (2, "o"), (3, "r"), (4, "r"), (5, "o"), (6, "w") }

 The function defined through *f(1) = 1*, *f(2) = 5* and  *f(3) = 6* satisfies the conditions of the proposed definition.
 However, intuitively, *"bow"* is *not contained* in the word *"borrow"*.
-The reason the proposed definition has failed is now clear: the function *f* that is mapping *"bow"* to *"borrow"* skips over the indices 2, 3 and 4 in *"borrow"*.
-In other words, in addition to being strictly increasing, the function *f* which maps the smaller word onto the larger word must also be *consecutive*.
+The reason the proposed definition has failed is now clear: the function *f* that is mapping *"bow"* to *"borrow"* skips over the Character indices 2, 3 and 4 in *"borrow"*.
+In other words, in addition to being strictly increasing, the function *f* which maps the smaller String onto the larger String must also be *consecutive*.
 This insight can be incorporated into the definition of *containment* by first defining the notion of *consecutive*,

 **Definition 1.1.6: Consecutive Functions**